citp/privacy-policy-historical/p/pl/pla/playagame.ws.md

     3. ### Google

 Our website contains advertisements that are supplied by the U.S. company Google.
 Use may be made of cookies and other technologies, such as Google Analytics, to track how Users use the Website.
-The information thus obtained, including the address of your computer (IP address), will be transmitted to, and stored by, Google on servers in the United States.
+The information thus obtained will be transmitted to, and stored by, Google on servers in the United States.

 Google uses this information to track how our Website is used, to report to us about the Website and to be able to offer its advertisers information about the effectiveness of their campaigns.
 Google may make available this information to third parties if Google is legally required to do so, or in as far as such third parties process the information on Google's behalf.
 This is beyond our control.